GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Method

-For each feature $j$, we create a graph $\gG_j = (\gV_j, \gE_j)$ using \textit{only} the values $\mX_{:, j}$ of that feature.
-This enables the use of simple distance metrics between nodes, and eliminates the need to work in a high-dimensional space, where distances can be inaccurate.
-The graph construction time is negligible, taking five seconds to generate all graphs for each task.
+We propose a novel and general graph construction method from tabular data, creating a multiplex graph $\gG = \{ \gG_1, ..., \gG_D \}$, where each graph layer $\gG_j = (\gV_j, \gE_j)$ represents the relations across feature $j$ and is constructed using \textit{only} the values $\mX_{:, j}$ of that feature.
+This enables the use of simple distance metrics between nodes and eliminates the need to work in a high-dimensional space where distances can be inaccurate.
+Note that, the graph construction phase is typically fast, performed once per dataset and adds a negligible computational overhead.